isc-projects/stork/doc/usage.rst

 several seconds or more before the log contents are fetched and displayed.

 The log viewer title bar comprises three buttons.
-The button with the refresh icon triggers log data fetch without modifying the size of the presented data.
+The button with the refresh icon triggers a log-data fetch without modifying the size of the presented data.
 Clicking on the ``+`` button extends the size of the viewed log tail by 4000 characters and refreshes the data in the log viewer.
 Conversely, clicking on the ``-`` button reduces the amount of presented data by 4000 characters.
-Every time any of these buttons is clicked, the viewer discards the currently presented data and displays the latest part of the log file tail.
+Each time any of these buttons is clicked, the viewer discards the currently presented data and displays the latest part of the log file tail.